 Kennesaw State University (KSU) is the school of choice for those who aspire to become P-12 professional educators.
-Over the last three years, we have prepared more teachers than any university in the state of Georgia.
-Excellent faculty, staff, students, and alumni continue to contribute to the strong reputation of KSU’s Bagwell College of Education (BCOE).
+As one of the top preparers of teachers in Georgia, our excellent faculty, staff, students, and alumni continue to contribute to the strong reputation of KSU’s Bagwell College of Education (BCOE).

 At a Glance